wfordh/ottoneu_auctions/README.md

 - Add players on waivers
 - Change percentiles to ints instead of floats.
 Not currently possible b/c of `NaN` percentiles
 - Add plate appearances and IP for MLB players
+- Get better check to see if statcast data available for player's current year